seemaullal/sorting/README.md

 # Sorting
-Javascript implementations of bubble sort and merge sort with tests (use testem Jasmine script for testing)
+ - Javascript implementations of bubble sort and merge sort with tests
+ - Run `testem` to run tests (if `testem` has not been installed, install it with `npm install testem -g`